DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: You cause an illusory sound to emanate from a point you can see within 10 spaces.
 You make a Contested Primary Skill Check vs. Detection for any targets within 4 spaces of this point.
 On failure, they draw Detection Checks at Lower Hand until they leave the area.
    - Type: Major
       - XP Cost: 1
-      - FP Cost: 1
+      - PP Cost: 1
    - Prereq Skill: Stealth > 1
    - Tags: Stealth or Multi-target

 - Name: Stealth's Blessing
    - Description: You channel a deep energy to go unseen.
    - Mechanic: Until your next rest, or use of a Major or Minor Power, your stealth checks are made with Upper Hand.
-For 2 FP, this effect extends to up to 3 characters.
+For 2 PP, this effect extends to up to 3 characters.
 This effect ends for any character who Attacks.
    - Type: Major
       - XP Cost: 2
-      - FP Cost: 1 or 2
+      - PP Cost: 1 or 2
    - Prereq Level: 2
    - Prereq Skill: Stealth > 2
    - Tags: Stealth or Multi-target